Recursive Prime Factorizations: Dyck Words as Numbers: Introduction

 I must warn the reader at the outset that these systems are impractical for application to the mundane tasks of everyday life, such as balancing checkbooks or enumerating street addresses.
-But they were never intended for such purposes, instead being conceived to facilitate the study of patterns among numbers, offering a convenient bridge between number theory and the theory of formal languages.
-Natural RPF systems, for example, invite the analysis of their words using powerful techniques from computer science such as context-free grammars, parsers and finite state machines, providing direct connections between numbers and subsets of the well-studied Dyck language $\mathcal{D}$, including $\mathcal{D}$ itself.
-Words produced in these systems moreover do not involve an arbitrarily selected radix, eliminate the necessity for addition in their evaluation, and are closely related to the prime factorizations of almost all the numbers they represent. \begin{remark} I say \emph{almost all} because 0 has no prime factorization, and because the question of whether 1 has a prime factorization is a matter of dispute \cite{47156}.
-Also, note that I regard prime numbers as having prime factorizations, the factorization of a prime number being the number itself, as given by the equation $p_{k} = \prod_{i=k}^{k}p_{i}$. \end{remark} Many interesting patterns arise in number sequences defined according to properties shared by their members' representations as Dyck words (see Section~\vref{loc:InvestigateStripes}, for example).
+But they were never intended for such purposes; rather they were conceived to facilitate the study of patterns among numbers, from a perspective in which the structure of arithmetic is approached through the lens of formal languages and grammars rather than algebraic operations.
+Natural RPF systems, for example, invite the analysis of their words using techniques from computer science such as context-free grammars, parsers and finite state machines, providing direct connections between numbers and subsets of the well-studied Dyck language $\mathcal{D}$, including $\mathcal{D}$ itself.
+Words produced in these systems moreover do not involve an arbitrarily selected base, eliminate the necessity for addition in their evaluation, and are closely related to the (extended) prime factorizations of almost all the numbers they represent.

+\begin{remark} I say \emph{almost all} because 0 and 1 have no prime factorizations.
+Also, note that I regard prime numbers as themselves having prime factorizations, the factorization of a prime number being the number itself, such that the exponential form of the factorization of the $k$th prime $p_k$ is $p_k^1$. \end{remark} Many interesting patterns arise in number sequences defined according to properties shared by their members' representations as Dyck words (see Section~\vref{loc:InvestigateStripes}, for example), and related prime-factor-based representations have recently been used as structured arithmetic texts in studies pertaining to transformer learnability \cite{contucci2025statistical, breccia2025testing}.